AILab-CVC/UniRepLKNet/README.md

 - [x] PyTorch efficient large-kernel conv implementation
 - [x] ImageNet training code
 - [x] Code and documents of audio, video, point cloud, and time-series tasks
-- [x] Semantic segmentation code, document, and most checkpoints
+- [x] Semantic segmentation code, document, and all the checkpoints
 - [x] Object detection code, document, and all the checkpoints
 - [ ] Checkpoints of audio, video, point cloud, and time-series tasks